How do I submit my CAMP PINEAPPLE application?

 When should I submit my application?

-The total cost of Camp Pineapple is $1,500, with a required $500 deposit due within 3 business days of confirmation from the Camp Pineapple staff that your camper has secured a spot for the week.
-Payments on the $1,000 balance can be made up until Wednesday, April 24, 2019.
+The total cost of Camp Pineapple is $1,550, with a required $500 deposit due within 3 business days of confirmation from the Camp Pineapple staff that your camper has secured a spot for the week.

 How do I make payments?